-The size of the software and the performance of system development are the key predicting items in the required effort and understanding the costs per unit of an application or project.
+The size of the software and the performance of system development are the key items in predicting the required effort and understanding the costs per unit of an application or project.
 Once the size and the development methods are known, the risks become visible too.
-These risks will be analysed and the impact and the probability of the risks and the costs of the measures are the criteria for transposing into measures.
-All components are input for project budget and planning.
+These risks will be analysed and the impact and the probability of the risks and the costs of the measures are the